mimium-org/mimium/README.md

 ### notes for linux build

-At Bionic, a version of bison from apt is 3.0.4, which will not work.
+At Ubuntu 18.04(Bionic), bison from apt is version 3.0.4, which will not work.
 Please install latest version manually.

 # Author